-Founded in 2010 in response to growing concerns about prescription drug misuse in Transylvania County, the C.A.R.E.
-Coalition now serves as the primary catalyst and only centralized effort for community collaboration around alcohol and substance misuse.
-Scroll for an overview of the C.A.R.E.
-Coalition’s history!
+Founded in 2010 in response to growing concerns about illicit drug misuse in Transylvania County, the CARE Coalition is the primary catalyst and only centralized effort for community collaboration around alcohol and substance misuse.
+Scroll for an overview of the CARE Coalition’s history!

-The C.A.R.E.
-Coalition is formed in 2010..
-Healthcare professionals at Transylvania County Regional Hospital noticed an increase in the number of overdoses due to prescription drugs in the county and decided to take action.
+The CARE Coalition is formed in 2010..
+Healthcare professionals at Transylvania County Regional Hospital noticed an increase in the number of overdoses due to illicit drugs in the county and decided to take action.
 Firstly, the group contacted Project Lazarus, a community-based overdose prevention and safety organization to begin duplicating the work that improved these rates immensely in Wilkes County, NC.

 Next, a forum was held at the local library to establish volunteer workgroups.
 Transylvania Public Health provided additional support, as the TC Community Health Improvement Plan identified substance use as one of the top three public health priorities.

 In 2011, a coordinator was hired with grant funding received by Transylvania Public Health from the North Carolina Coalitions Initiative (NCCI).
 The successful Community Anti-Drug Coalitions of America (CADCA) model was used to train the coordinator and coalition members.
 After the training, the coordinator and coalition members were able to complete a community assessment, logic model, and strategic action plan to address Rx medication misuse in Transylvania County.